 Learn the Local Rules

-Start by researching the work and living conditions in your target country as well as the relevant laws regarding taxes (both your new home’s rules for expats and the U.S. rules for citizens living abroad
+Start by researching the work and living conditions in your target country as well as the relevant laws regarding taxes (both your new home’s rules for expats and the U.S. rules for citizens living abroad), employment and immigration.

 Jobs to Consider